 The 30 day time limit:

 The statute requires that a petition for interlocutory review of an order be filed “within thirty days of the entry of such order.”
 The period begins on the date the clerk actually enters the order on the trial court docket, not the date shown on the order.
 Moreover, because the deadline is imposed by statute rather than by court rule, it is jurisdictional, cannot be extended by the court and is not automatically extended by court rules which allow filing on the next business day if the period ends on a Saturday, Sunday or holiday.
 See DeLucia, 93 Mass.
 App.
 Ct. at 170-71.
 Accordingly, if the 30-day period ends on a weekend or holiday, the litigant should file the petition on the preceding business day.

 It should also be noted that the filing of a motion for reconsideration does not extend the time for filing a petition for interlocutory review and that interlocutory review usually cannot be obtained from the denial of a motion to reconsider.
 McGrath v.
 McGrath, 65 Mass.
 App.
 Ct.
 670, 671 (2006).
 It is the date of the original order that determines the time period for filing.

 A party seeking interlocutory review under G.L. c.
 231, §118, ¶1, must file a petition, a supporting memorandum and an appendix of relevant documents.
-The petition is limited to five pages in length and should contain, in the following order:
+The petition should contain, in the following order: